-Heme iron is a form of iron that’s rarely talked about.
-You can only find heme iron in animal meat, poultry, seafood, and muscle tissue.
+Haem iron is a form of iron that’s rarely talked about.
+You find haem iron in animal products, such as red meat, poultry, seafood, and muscle tissue.
 But let’s rewind a little bit.

 There are two types of iron:

-- Non-heme iron – found in plant-based foods.
+- Non-haem iron – found in plant-based foods.

-In this article, we are going to discuss everything you need to know about heme iron, including…
+In this article, we are going to discuss everything you need to know about haem iron, including:

 - The different types of iron.

 - The health considerations of haem iron.

 - Supplementing with iron.

 Let’s start with differentiating between the two types of Iron.